mjs2020/ReadFlows/README.md

 ## Demo

-Use a demo at http://play.fm.to.it/pocketviz
+Use a demo at (currently not public)

 ## Installation